Fish-Sticks/2022/README.md

 # 2022
-4 sources I have made within 2022, each one showing slightly more improvement than the last.
+My work from 2022, I made major improvements this year.